A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Introduction

 Let us now comment on the content of the paper.

 In section \S 1 we recall the different conditions and hypotheses on free divisors we will use throughout the paper.
 In section \S 2 we recall the logarithmic Bernstein construction and we study the hypotheses we will need later to prove our main results.
-In section \S 3 we recall the duality formula in \cite{calde_nar_ferrara} and we apply it to describe the $\DD[s]$-dual of $\DD[s] h^{\varphi(s)}$, where $\varphi$ is a $\CC$-algebra automorphism of $\CC[s]$, under the hypotheses studied in section \S 2.
+In section \S 3 we apply the duality formula in \cite{calde_nar_ferrara} to describe the $\DD[s]$-dual of $\DD[s] h^{\varphi(s)}$, where $\varphi$ is a $\CC$-algebra automorphism of $\CC[s]$, under the hypotheses studied in section \S 2.
 In section \S 4 we prove the symmetry property $b(-s-2) = \pm b(s)$ under the above hypotheses.
 The idea of the proof is the following: once we know that the $\DD[s]$-dual of $\DD[s] h^{s}$ (resp. of $\DD[s] h^{s+1}$) is concentrated in degree $0$ and is isomorphic to $\DD[s] h^{-s-1}$ (resp. to $\DD[s] h^{-s-2}$), we can compute the $\DD[s]$-dual of the exact sequence

 and deduce that the $\DD[s]$-dual of $\calQ$ is concentrated in degree $1$ and is isomorphic to $\DD[s] h^{-s-2}/\DD[s] h^{-s-1}$.
 From here the symmetry property comes up.
 At the end of the section we give some applications to the logarithmic comparison problem and a characterization of the logarithmic comparison theorem for Koszul free divisors.
 In section \S 5 we generalize the above results to the case of integrable logarithmic connections with respect to free divisors of linear Jacobian type.
+In section \S 6 we have included some open questions dealing with the relationship between the results of \cite{gran-schul-RIMS-2010} and ours, and with the symmetry properties of (reduced) Bernstein-Sato polynomials in the non-free case.
+Finally, and for the ease of the reader, we have included an Appendix A with a detailed proof of the duality formula \ref{teo:duality-ferrara}, and the needed notions and results about Lie-Rinehart algebras.
+This material includes a simple proof of the associativity law (see Theorem \ref{teoapp:main-1} and Corollary \ref{coro3:main-1} ), the original proof in \cite{calde_nar_ferrara} being unpleasant.

 I would like to thank Francisco Castro, Michel Granger and Mathias Schulze for useful discussions and comments.
+I would also like to thank the referees for their comments.